actris-cloudnet/cloudnetpy/README.md

 CloudnetPy is a refactored fork of the currently operational (Matlab) processing code.
 The Python version will eventually feature several revised methods, extensive documentation, and more.

-The documentation for CloudnetPy can be found at: https://cloudnetpy.readthedocs.io/en/latest/
+The documentation can be found at: https://cloudnetpy.readthedocs.io/en/latest/

 <img src="docs/source/_static/20190423_mace-head_classification.png">